Getting to the root

 This argument is right, but it overlooks something important

 For conducting a rigorous assessment and publishing a failed result, Root Capital deserve tremendous credit.
 They've set an example for the industry.
-The problem is that the evaluation confirmed the intervention failed but then, couldn't tell us why it had failed.

 The intended behaviour change here was straightforward: macadamia farmers adopting better agronomic practices.
 In designing the intervention, several assumptions were made: that adoption was genuinely in farmers' interests; that a lack of agronomic information was what was stopping them; and that SMS was a plausible way to fix that.